-All business matters that involve electronic, written communication must be conducted by employees on the company's email system or through other systems provided and approved by the company.
-You must always use our e-mail, Internet, telephones and other forms of communication appropriately and professionally.
-Employees must comply with our Enterprise Information Security Policy and all related policies.
-While we appreciate the need for limited use of these tools for personal purposes, any such use should not be excessive or detract from your work.
-As outlined in the summary of the Code's principles, electronic communications relating to business activities may not be conducted through electronic communications system that have not been specifically approved for business activities, including (among others) personal email accounts, personal text messaging, non-approved chat forums and social media.
+All business matters that involve electronic, written communication must be conducted by employees on the company's email system or through other systems provided and approved by the company (such as Jabber).
+You must at all times use our e-mail, Internet, telephones and other forms of communication appropriately and professionally.
+Employees must comply with our Enterprise Information Security Policy and all applicable policies.
+While we appreciate the need for limited use of these tools for personal purposes, your use should not be excessive or detract from your work.
 Employees should not email business information to their personal email accounts or maintain a copy of business information on their personal computers or other non-work electronic devices.
 When using company-provided technologies, such as computers, cell phones and voicemail, you should not expect that the information you send or receive is private.
-Your activity may be monitored to ensure these resources are used appropriately and are in compliance with the company's policies and laws and regulations; please refer to the Employee Data Protection and Privacy Notice.
+Your activity may be monitored to ensure these resources are used appropriately; please refer to the Employee Data Protection and Privacy Notice.